-- The Guest is aware that the remains are his/her responsibility and he/she is the sole custodian of the urn/ashes; Carnival will not be responsible for the oversight or incidents.
-If the guest takes the urn out of the cabin, he/she is responsible for its oversight and cannot leave the urn unattended.
+- The guest is aware that the remains are his/her responsibility and he/she is the sole custodian of the urn/ashes; Carnival will not be responsible for the oversight or incidents.
+If the guest takes the urn out of the stateroom, he/she is responsible for its oversight and cannot leave the urn unattended.

 - The urn must remain on board, and the guest may not disembark the urn and try to enter it in a port-of-call because each country has legal requirements and controls over the transportation of cremated human remains, and they must be respected.

 - If the guest is traveling by air, he/she needs to inquire with the airline of their own restrictions and regulations.

 Burial at Sea – Dispersing of Cremated Ashes